 If your child has experienced significant tooth decay, or broken a tooth that is beyond the point of repair, we may need to extract it in their best interest.
 We know that a tooth extraction can be scary, but Dr. Liu and Dr. Ramsbottom will be sure to explain everything, answer all of your questions, and put your little one at ease for a smooth procedure.

 We use a combination of anesthesia and sedation to put your little bundle of joy to sleep so they won’t feel a thing.
 They will feel happy and tingly as they drift off to sleep, and when they wake up, it will all be over.
 We will be sure to give you specific post-op instructions to follow to ensure the fastest, most comfortable recovery.

 If you’re looking for a pediatric dentist that’s gentle, fun, compassionate, and great with kids, you’ve come to the right place.
-If you have any questions about tooth extractions, or would like to schedule an appointment with your Bolivia pediatric dentists – Dr. Cecilia Liu and Dr. Nichole Ramsbottom at Coastal Pediatric Dentistry® – give us a call today at (910) 444-2368.
+If you have any questions about tooth extractions, or would like to schedule an appointment with your Bolivia pediatric dentists – Dr. Cecilia Liu, Dr. Nichole Ramsbottom, and Dr. Jennifer Sielski at Coastal Pediatric Dentistry® – give us a call today at (910) 444-2368.